MASKONDI/Online-Examination-System/README.md

 # Online-Examination-System
-This project is developed using java server pages (jsp) and MySQL is used for backend.
+This project is developed using java and java server pages (jsp) and MySQL is used for backend. use NetBeans IDE
-IDE is the Netbeans.
-sql script is included in "db script" folder.
 Please create:
-exam_system as a database schema.
+database script in 'dbScript' folder exam_system as a database schema.

+all java code for control is in 'src/java' folder

 database settings are in DatabaseClass.java. you can modify it or default settings are: